Protecting Our Data, Buildings, and Employees

 One of our most fundamental responsibilities is to keep Paychex employees, assets, information, and client data safe.
 It’s how we deliver on our promise of doing business the right way.

 Through the Paychex Information Protection Program, we apply best practices in information security, proven technology, and effective policies and procedures, and maintain a comprehensive program to monitor and safeguard information from unauthorized access or destruction.
-The Paychex Information Protection Program follows an industry-recognized security policy framework, Code of Practice for Information Security Management (ISO/IEC 27002:2013), from the International Standards Organization.
+The Paychex Enterprise Security Program is aligned with the National Institute of Standards and Technology (NIST) Version 1.1 Cybersecurity Framework.
+The NIST Cybersecurity Framework leverages NIST 800-53 Revision 4, Security and Privacy Controls for Federal Information Systems and Organizations.

 Paychex is committed to protecting the security and integrity of client information through procedures and technologies designed for this purpose.
 Specifically, we: